Skip to Main Content

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through rental houses in Budapest.
-Equipment selection depends on whether you're filming great bustards on the puszta or red deer in Bükk forests.
+Gear selection depends on whether you're filming great bustards on the puszta or red deer in Bükk forests.

 Can you film Hungarian wildlife in complete darkness?

 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing grey cattle, racka sheep, great bustards, and red deer across Hortobágy National Park and the Bükk highlands.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing grey cattle, racka sheep, great bustards, and red deer across Hortobágy National Park and the Bükk highlands.

 What's the difference between night vision looks?